Gibraltar Diamond Jubilee Flotilla: Flotilla

-On Monday, 4 June 2012, 161 vessels assembled at the Ocean Village Marina, exceeding expectations.
-The participants in the Gibraltar Diamond Jubilee Flotilla were greeted by Gregory Butcher, founder of Ocean Village, and Astengo.
-This was followed by a brief presentation by representatives of the Gibraltar Port Authority.
-Recommendations for safety precautions included sunscreen and maintenance of adequate distances between vessels.
-Given the variety of boats in the flotilla, ranging in length from 2 m to 70 m, separation of the boats by category was necessary.
+On Monday, 4 June 2012, 161 vessels assembled at the Ocean Village Marina.

 Small boats were at the front of the parade, followed by power boats more than 9 m in length, and, last, sailboats.
 The General Elliot, a vessel of the Gibraltar Port Authority, led the Gibraltar Diamond Jubilee Flotilla, and was supported by other official vessels.
 After navigating the Bay of Gibraltar and its assortment of commercial vessels, the flotilla paraded south past Europa Point, where spectators had congregated.
 Upon reaching Catalan Bay, south of the airport runway and Eastern Beach, the participants in the flotilla greeted spectators on the beach and turned around for the return trip to the marina.
 A number of participants were passengers on chartered boats.
 The festivities continued that day at Ocean Village, and included a crew party at the resort's champagne bar.
 At sunset, the Jubilee Beacon was lit by Kaiane Aldorino, former Miss World.